 - In addition, host governments should register the vital events of refugees and asylum-seekers occurring on its territory and issue the related documentation.
 This is most critical in relation to births, which should be systematically recorded within the national civil registry.

 The issuance of identity documents for refugees is the primary responsibility of the government of the host state.
 In the framework of the Comprehensive Refugee Response Framework (CRRF) and of SGD 16.9 (legal identity for all), UNHCR advocates for documents to be issued by the national identification registration authority with the same design and specifications applied to identity documentation issued to nationals.
-Identity documents issued by national authorities ensure that the identity and status of refugees are formally recognized in the country of asylum, facilitating access to rights, protection, services and opportunities afforded to them as refugee legal residents.
+Identity documents issued by national authorities ensure that the identity and status of refugees are formally recognized in the country of asylum, facilitating access to rights, protection, services and opportunities afforded to them as refugees.

 Where a host government is willing to issue refugee ID documentation but lacks capacity or resources to do so, UNHCR can provide technical and/or material support to enable the government to issue identity documents for refugees.
 The issuing authority remains the host government, with the government logo appearing on the ID document.